MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 #### 5. Enable fields being searchable in UPSA

-To make people picker work, the final step is to enable fields to be searchable in UPSA.
+To make People Picker work, the final step is to enable fields to be searchable in UPSA.

 Users can set which properties are searched by the People Picker by following this sample PowerShell script: